okdiplodok/Sentiment-Analysis/README.md

  - test the same set of tweets on machine learning models.
  Finally, compare the results of this two parts.

- This repository contains refers to the second part.
+ This repository refers to the second part.
 It contains the implementation of Naive Bayes and Support Vector Machines to the task of sentiment analysis.
 Besides that the data was tested on OpenAI's Sentiment Neuron.